yanna-dee/Apple-Philippines-Market-Analysis-Sales-Customer-Behavior-and-Revenue-Optimization/README.md

 This project analyzes e-commerce sales data using SQL to evaluate product category performance, regional sales trends, and profitability.

 The goal of the analysis is to identify:
-1. top-performing product categories
+1. Top-performing product categories
-2. the most profitable categories
+2. The most profitable categories
-3. regional sales trends
+3. Regional sales trends
-4. key drivers of revenue and profit
+4. Key drivers of revenue and profit

-#Dataset Description
+# Dataset Description
 The dataset contains transactional sales data with the following columns: